 Special: Most abilities happen when you play a card.
 Special abilities happen at unusual times or in unusual ways.
-Special abilities might trigger on a card already in play, or in your hand play, or in your hand or discard pile.
+Special abilities might trigger on a card already in play, or in your hand or discard pile.
 A card's ability will describe how it can be used.
 If you use a Special ability to play a card on your turn, it doesn't count as one of your free cards for that turn.